Tax Title Process

 A Tax Title is a lien placed on a property for nonpayment of property taxes.
 The Tax Title gives the City the right to foreclose on the delinquent property and claim right to ownership as well as the right to sell the tax lien on the property in a public auction to a winning bidder.

 What are my options if I have a Tax Title for nonpayment of taxes?

-Massachusetts law governs tax title procedures for cities and towns throughout the Commonwealth.
-A tax title is a lien placed on property to enforce the collection of property taxes, and is removed when the property tax account is paid in full.
+A tax title is a lien placed on property to enforce collection of property taxes and is removed when the property tax account is paid in full with the City Treasurer.

-Furthermore, the entire balance must be paid within ten months of entering into said agreement.
-Residents must stay current on all taxes and water/sewer billing throughout the duration of the payment agreement.
+Furthermore, the entire balance must be paid within 10 months of entering into said agreement.
+Taxpayers must stay current on all taxes and water/sewer billing throughout the duration of the payment agreement.

 Please contact the Tax Title office voicemail at 978-674-4231 if interested in a payment plan.

 Please contact the Treasurer’s office For Pay Off balances and Redemption certificates at 978-674-1702.